For a Common European Space Policy

 - Supporting the focus on space contribution to achieving climate neutrality outlined in the Matosinhos Manifesto of the European Space Agency (ESA) of November 2021;

-- Approving the goals of the secure satellite connectivity to not only increase connectivity, resilience and security of the European internet infrastructure but also of that in Africa, thereby supporting its development;
+- Approving the goals of the secure satellite connectivity to not only increase connectivity, resilience and security of the European internet infrastructure but also of that in under serviced regions and countries, especially in the Global South and areas at risk of conflict, thereby supporting their development, security and prosperity, and strive for an international approach on increased connectivity;

 - Underlining the importance of space technology as a strategic industrial sector for the EU, accounting for almost 10% of GDP, and regrets that the space industry has not been considered, let alone chosen, for a Joint Undertaking (JU) in the Horizon programme in the EU’s 2021-2027 Multiannual Framework (MFF);